Review: Svakom Nymph, Ella, and Tyler vibrators

 The Svakom Tyler vibrating cock ring's slim motor means that there's no bulk reducing penetration depth.
 Cervical orgasms are a big deal to me, so it's essential that cock rings allow my partner to go way in.
 Yet, the Svakom Tyler still delivers moderately strong clitoral vibrations for its size.
 I can't ask much more of the budget-friendly ring vibrator.

-Its ring super stretchy, its vibrator portion is flat with an edge for me to focus the sensation, and it’s a fun addition to dildos for single-handed dual stimulation.
-You can get it at Spectrum Boutique for $45 at regular price; take 10% off with my coupon code, SUPERSMASH10
+Its ring super stretchy, its vibrator portion is flat with an edge for me to focus the sensation, and it's a fun addition to dildos for single-handed dual stimulation.
+You can get it at Spectrum Boutique; take 10% off with my coupon code, SUPERSMASH10

 Svakom Nymph soft finger-like moving vibrator